 If you are enrolling under "Special Student" status, you will not be eligible for most financial aid or scholarships.
 You may, however, eligible to apply for the Returning Adult Student Fund.

 Eligibility: Applicants must be nontraditional students, age 23 or over, returning to school after an interruption in their education, who are independent of parental support.
 Financial need required.
 Students enrolling as "specials" are eligible to apply.
 Awards are made each spring and fall semester (no Winterim or Summer awards).
-Notifications of the award determinations will be sent to award recipients only by the approximate award dates noted in the scholarship.
+Notifications of the award determinations will be sent to award recipients only.

 Number Awarded Yearly: Variable

 Award Determination: About 3 weeks after the start of the semester

 To apply for the Returning Adult Student Fund and other scholarships for nontraditional students, complete the "Nontraditional Students and Student Parents Scholarship Application" in Gold for Blugolds.

 Click the link below to search scholarships available through UW-Eau Claire Foundation.
 Once you are on the Foundation page, you can narrow the list to scholarships specific to graduate or nontraditional students by filtering under the Category of "Student Status."

 Applicants applying for Federal Work Study must establish financial need by completing the FAFSA and meet the job skill requirements established by the employer.
 Applicants for Nonfederal Work Assistance need only to be admitted students and meet the job skill requirements.
 Students may work up to a maximum of 40 hours per week in the work-study program.
 Contact the Financial Aid Office for specific questions concerning eligibility and restrictions (715) 836-3373.